Jpomz/ENVS318-Applied-R-NatSci/materials/tidyr.md

 > View data

 * Data on tree girth from the Western Ghats
-* Western Ghats is a mountainous region on the western edge of the Indian peninsula considered one of the works 8 biodiversity hotspots.
+* Western Ghats is a mountainous region on the western edge of the Indian peninsula considered one of the worlds 8 biodiversity hotspots.
 * When a tree had multiple stems the diameter of each stem was entered in a separate column
 * What would a better structure be?